 We enter external competitions against other clubs within the South London Federation and also take part in a friendly digital image competition against Beckenham Photographic Society competing for the Chislehurst Cup.

-What you need to know: Who are our past winners:
+What you need to know: (as from September 2018) Who are our past winners:

 The club welcomed back David Harford LRPS to judge and was kind with his marking and gave very considered and encouraging comments.